Works completed at Holdfast Crossing

 About the project

-The Fish Passage: Reconnecting the Northern Basin project seeks to improve connectivity across the northern Basin by reinstating the movement and abundance of migratory native fish species, while at the same time balancing the needs of local water users.
+The Fish Passage: Reconnecting the Northern Basin project seeks to reinstate waterways that allow native fish to flourish, while at the same time balancing the needs of local water users.

 Native fish need to migrate to complete key life stages and to avoid drying habitats during drought.
 The distance migrated ranges from a few kilometres to entire river systems in the case of species like Golden Perch.

 The department’s Water Group recognises the importance of balancing the needs of water users and the environment carefully.
-Water security will always be front and centre when it comes to any water infrastructure we deliver across the state, including installing fishways along our river systems.
+The project aims to address barries to fish passage, including the construction of fishways on infrastructure within our river systems.

-The project would reinstate more than 370km of fish passage along the Barwon-Darling River system and more than 80km of fish passage along Macintyre River.
+The project aims to reinstate more than 370km of fish passage along the Barwon-Darling River system and more than 80km of fish passage along Macintyre River.

 The Water Group continues the detailed design process for the fishways, including an investigation of design options balancing the needs of the environment and local water users.